 4. Have Fun On Two Wheels

 See the fall colours unfold before your eyes while biking along the Waterfront Bike Trail, spanning the length of Cornwall and the South Dundas Glengarry Counties.
-This marvellous meandering cyclist recreational path encompasses the entire waterfront in Cornwall promising amazing views of the changing fall foliage as a backdrop to the blue of the water.
+This marvelous meandering cyclist recreational path encompasses the entire waterfront in Cornwall promising amazing views of the changing fall foliage as a backdrop to the blue of the water.
 Be sure to stop in Cornwall’s Lamoureux Park along the way to enjoy the relaxed pace that fall brings!

 5. Get Crafty This Fall